Film studies taster

 Cinema is not only entertainment; it is the art and culture of our time.
 Hollywood, as one of the dominant film producing industries, has frequently remade films from other film producing nations.
 Detailed analysis of some of these remake pairings can provide fascinating insights, into cultural difference and national identity but it can also tell us a great deal about film aesthetics.
 We’re surrounded by moving images; studying film will give you the tools to understand and analyse them.

 What will we cover?

 There’s a reason why film has become one of the defining art forms of our generation, and created so many iconic images in pop culture.
-See where film fits into culture, the relationship between film and gender, as well as different styles of filmmaking.
+This course will explore how film fits into history and culture, consider the relationship between film and society, and look at different styles of filmmaking.
 By examining a number of remake pairings we will explore film’s formal properties, and look at questions of style and technique, including cinematography, editing, mise en scene, music and sound.

 What will I achieve?